RPG-1

-The RPG-1 (РПГ-1, Ручной противотанковый гранатомёт-1, Ruchnoy Protivotankovy Granatomyot-1; Hand-held Anti-tank Grenade Launcher-1) was a Soviet lightweight anti-tank rocket equipped with a shaped charge warhead.
+The RPG-1 (РПГ-1, Ручной противотанковый гранатомёт-1, Ruchnoy Protivotankovy Granatomyot-1; Hand-held Anti-tank Grenade Launcher-1) was a Soviet lightweight anti-tank warfare rocket-propelled grenade (RPG) equipped with a shaped charge warhead.
 The design was inspired by similar weapons being introduced by the US and Germany in the late-World War II period.
 Work on the design began in 1944 and continued until 1948, but it was not put into production, as the RPG-2 was selected for this role instead.
-The RPG-1 introduced the basic physical and mechanical layout that was also used on the RPG-2 and the much more famous and ubiquitous RPG-7.
+The RPG-1 introduced the basic physical and mechanical layout that was also used on the RPG-2 and the far more famous and ubiquitous RPG-7.

 History

-In 1944 the Soviets extensively tested new anti-tank weapons, including the German Panzerfaust and Panzerschreck as well as the US bazooka.
-They decided to produce their own design combining the best features of all of these, and started development under G.P.
+In 1944, the Soviets extensively tested new anti-tank weapons, including the German Panzerfaust and Panzerschreck, and the US bazooka.
+They decided to produce their own design combining the best features of all of these, and began development under G.P.
 Lominskiy at the Main Artillery Directorate's Small Arms and Mortar Research Range.

-Initially known as the LPG-44, named after the program's start date, the weapon was intended to be smaller and lighter than the Panzerfaust, but easily reloadable like the bazooka.
-Its PG-70 warhead was a HEAT round, named for its size, 70 mm wide at its widest point.
-Development was largely completed by the end of 1944 and the system was renamed the RPG-1 and the round became the PG-1.
+Initially named LPG-44, after the program's start date, the weapon was intended to be smaller and lighter than a Panzerfaust, but easily reloadable like a bazooka.
+Its PG-70 warhead was a high-explosive anti-tank (HEAT) round, named for its size, 70 mm wide at its widest point.
+Development was largely completed by the end of 1944.
+The system was renamed RPG-1 and the round became the PG-1.

-However, continued testing ran into a series of problems.
-A major issue was problems in the firing cap, and that the propellant tended to have inconsistent performance based on temperature changes.
-The design itself proved to have considerably less armor penetration than the Panzerfaust, around 140 mm of RHA equivalent, which was too small for modern tanks like the Panther.
-It did, however, retain the Panzerfaust's low velocity, making it accurate only over perhaps 50 m, with a maximum range of only 75 m.
+However, continued testing revealed a series of problems.
+A major issue was problems in the firing cap, and that the propellant tended to perform inconsistently with temperature changes.
+The warhead also penetrated considerably less armor than the Panzerfaust, around 140 mm of rolled homogeneous armour (RHA) equivalent.
+This was too small to fight newer tanks like the Panther.
+However, it retained Panzerfaust's low velocity, making it accurate only over perhaps 50 m, with a maximum range of only 75 m.

-Work continued to try to address these issues, but in 1947 a totally new design started that emerged as the RPG-2.
-This design was clearly superior, and work on the RPG-1 ended in 1948.
+Work continued to try to address these issues, but in 1947, an all-new design emerged that became the RPG-2.
+This design was clearly superior.
+RPG-1 work ended in 1948.